- Am I eligible for a kidney transplant?

 To undergo a transplant, you will need a donated kidney, either from someone who has died (called a deceased donor) or from a living donor.

 This is when a person (while alive) gives you one of his or her own kidneys.
 This type of surgery has several advantages.
 Kidneys from living donors tend to work better and longer than those from deceased donors.
 Additionally, this is a surgery that can be planned, so you will know the exact date of your transplant.

 A living donor must be in good general health.
-He or she cannot have high blood pressure, diabetes, kidney stones or be excessively overweight.
 Donors will have to undergo several tests to make sure their own health will not be jeopardized by donation.
 Testing will include blood tests to see if their blood type and kidney will be compatible with your body.
 There are some situations where we can still use a living donor even when the blood types or other tests do not match, so it is important to have any potential living donors contact the transplant center to be evaluated.

 Not all patients are eligible to receive a living donor kidney transplant.
 You will need to discuss this with your nephrologist and the transplant team.